sagemath/p_group_cohomology/src/doc/source/index.rst

 See SPKG.txt for a more detailed account.

+  * v3.3.2 (October 2020):

+    - Cope with changes in installation folders
+    - Use a proper GAP helper module

   * v3.3.1 (January 2020):

     - Use travis-ci
     - Fix a backwards incompatible change (unpickling a py2-pickle in py3)